Uwadon1/3-Tier-Application/README.md

-Here's a well-structured and detailed `README.md` file for your 3-tier AWS architecture project:

 ```markdown
 # AWS 3-Tier Architecture with Custom Domain

 A robust 3-tier application built on AWS with presentation, application, and database tiers, featuring auto-scaling, load balancing, and custom domain configuration via Route 53.